Shakibul-CyberSec/Bug-Bounty-Automated-Recon/README.md

    ./Bug-Bounty-Automated-Recon.sh example.com
    ```
  This script automates the reconnaissance process for a target domain by first ensuring that all necessary tools are installed.
 If any required tools are missing, it automatically installs them before proceeding.
 Once the dependencies are met, the script initiates a comprehensive recon workflow, including WHOIS lookup, subdomain enumeration, port scanning, and vulnerability scanning.
 By streamlining these processes, it ensures an efficient and structured approach to gathering intelligence on the target domain.
-# Adding Go to PATH
+# Adding `Go` to PATH
-If the Go command is not found on your system, you can easily add it to your PATH using echo.
-This is a quick way to ensure that Go is accessible from anywhere in your terminal.
+If the `Go` command is not found on your system, you can easily add it to your PATH using echo.
+This is a quick way to ensure that `Go` is accessible from anywhere in your terminal.

-Steps to add Go to your PATH:
+Steps to add `Go` to your PATH:
-1. Check if Go is installed: First, check  Reload the Shell Configuration:if Go is installed on your system:
+1. Check if `Go` is installed: First, check if `Go` is installed on your system:

    ```bash
    go version
    ```
-If you get a message like command not found, Go is not installed or not in your PATH.
+If you get a message like command not found, `Go` is not installed or not in your PATH.

-2. Add Go to PATH using echo: Use the following commands to add Go to your PATH depending on your shell.
+2. Add Go to PATH using echo: Use the following commands to add `Go` to your PATH depending on your shell.

    ```bash
    echo 'export GOPATH=$HOME/go' >> ~/.zshrc   # If you're using zsh